Tiusha/portfolio/docs/projects/project-4.md

-Event Streaming & Engagement App
+Event Streaming & Engagement App!!!111

 OverviewI worked as a UX/UI designer on an application designed to streamline life events and provide virtual event experiences.
 The platform enables users to watch events live or on-demand while engaging through interactive features such as Q&A sessions, polls, and live chat with other attendees.